 The summer has plenty of going on, which will come as no surprise.
 But Texas summers are hot.
 Luckily, there are several places to cool off, such as the Barton Hot Springs and Lake Austin/Travis.

 Spring and fall offer the best balance between the two, but are also some of the busiest times of year to be in Austin.
 March has South by Southwest and October has the Austin City Limits music festival.
 Having said that, it is a magical time to be in Austin.

 Day 1: Museums and the Sixth

-Before beginning a weekend packed with live music and great food, we begin with a fix of local museums and history.
-In the heart of Austin is the State Capitol, home to historic artifacts and a free tour.
+Before diving into a weekend packed with live music and great food, we begin with a fix of local museums and history.
+In the heart of Austin is the State Capitol, home to historic artifacts and an excellent free tour.
 Whether you sign up is totally up to you, as the beautiful grounds surrounding the Capitol are also well worth exploring.

 From there you can catch a glimpse of the beautiful Governor’s mansion, the longest continuously occupied government building this side of the Mississippi River.
 Now that you’ve seen two important landmarks in Austin, you can really dive into the interesting stuff.

 Austin is home to a great number of interesting museums, many of which are within walking distance from the Capitol Building.
 A straight 10-minute walk from the Capitol is the prominent Mexic-Arte Museum.
 With the rich history of Mexican and Latin art on display, you will see how these nations and culture influenced American life.

 As you walk around, you will be able to view an extensive collection of paintings, sculptures, and photographs of various styles and genres, all combining to tell an important story.